Tax On Property Sale In India For NRI

 The capital income is tabulated as the variance between the value of sales and the indexed cost of the purchase.
-The indexed price of acquisition is the cost of purchase after adjusting price rise over the years.
+The indexed price of the acquisition is the cost of the purchase after adjusting the price rise over the years.
 Calculating the indexed cost is not too difficult and can either be done online using several real estate websites or you can get your CA to check for the indexed cost.
 Short-term capital gain is counted as the variance between the selling price and the cost price of the asset without considering inflation. (indexation)

 If the property is inherited, then you would have to consider the date and cost of the original purchase as well as the date and cost since you inherited the said property.
-To be exact, the sum of long term capital gains along with the cost to the previous owner i.e. the person from whom you have inherited the property would be considered as the cost of purchase.
+To be exact, the sum of long-term capital gains along with the cost to the previous owner i.e. the person from whom you have inherited the property would be considered as the cost of purchase.
 PIO’s and NRI’s are liable to pay TDS (Tax Deducted at Source) of 20% on long-term capital gains.
-However, in some instances an NRI can get a waiver of the TDS.
+However, in some instances, an NRI can get a waiver of the TDS.
 They are

-Under this section, if NRI trades his or her house after two years from the date of acquisition and reinvests the income in another housing property within two years from the date of sale, the revenue earned is excused to the amount of the cost of new property.
+Under this section, if NRI trades his or her house after two years from the date of acquisition and reinvests the income in another housing property within two years from the date of sale, the revenue earned is excused to the amount of the cost of the new property.
 For e.g. - if the capital income is Rs.15 lakhs and the new asset costs Rs.10 lakhs, then the residual Rs.5 lakhs are treated as long-term capital gains.
 The asset sold can be self-occupied or leased out.
 The new property must be held for at least two years before it is sold if required.

 An NRI can’t use the income from the trade of the asset in India to buy a foreign property and still gain the advantage of Section 54.
 However, in a few recent cases, the appellate authorities have said that a tax exemption can be requested under Section 54 even if the new house is bought outside India.
 You are advised to consult a tax expert or CA before deciding to use the capital income to invest in properties outside India to avail the benefit/s 54 as it hasn’t been clearly specified under the Tax Act.